jinto/financial-time-series-prediction/Module3/README.md

 *Will be released after Module1*

 ## Goal
-1. Implement time series prediction model using Tensorflow Keras API
+- Learn how to implement time series prediction models with various metrics for robusteness of algorithms using Tensorflow Keras API
-2. Implement various fuctions for robustness of time series prediction algorithms

 ## Modules
 - M3.1
 - M3.2